bricrsa/SynapseMonitor/readme.md

     - InstanceAndAppAdvanced
     - WorkloadManagement

-## How do display this information be displayed
+## How can this information be displayed

 Users can use various methods to consume this information
 - [Workbooks](./Workbooks/readme.md) (portal)